ermissa/django-docker-setup/README.md

 Docker compose project base with Django, PosgreSQL , Nginx and Gunicorn.

 You can use this setup in both your development and production environments.
+Development setup uses python's webserver.
+Production setup uses gunicorn and nginx.

 To use: